Santiago220991/Leaderboard/README.md

 ## Getting Started

-**This is a Leaderboard.
-It shows a minimalist desing with the nex features:**
+**This is a Leaderboard web page built using a leaderboard API to store the scores.
+It shows a simple design with the next features:**

 **Add a new Name and Score**

 **Refresh the Leaderboard**

 **This project was made with HTML, CSS and Javascript.**